 “By forging close working relationships with key outsourcing partners and enhancing our own production processes, the Fullwood Packo Dairy Group is now ideally placed to build on its heritage and to improve the lives of the cows and farmers on the 50,000 dairy farms we already work with and to expand into new international markets.

 The Fullwood Packo Dairy Group employs a total of 355 people (110 in the UK) and has four production facilities in the UK (Ellesmere, Shropshire), Belgium (Zedelgem), Ireland (Kanturk, Co.
 Cork) and Shanghai.
 As part of the process of creating the Fullwood Packo Dairy Group, the company will recruit a Group Operations Director and a Group Commercial Director.
-“Both of these key roles will be critical to the Group’s success,” Andrew Dodwell continues, “as they will enable us to improve our production efficiencies, reduce operational costs, capture new business opportunities, and ultimately, improve our offering to current and prospective customers by enabling us to utilise lean manufacturing and best in class supply chains.”
+“Both of these key roles will be critical to the Group’s success,” the Managing Director continues, “as they will enable us to improve our production efficiencies, reduce operational costs, capture new business opportunities, and ultimately, improve our offering to current and prospective customers by enabling us to utilise lean manufacturing and best in class supply chains.”